nityamd/aperture_effects/README.md

 of the galaxy</b>.

 The MPA-JHU mass estimation method uses two key spectral indicators to constrain the mass-to-light ratio of a galaxy.
-However since the spectra are not obtained for the whole galaxy, the following questions are of concern:
+The HδA and Dn4000 indicators together provide a powerful constraint on the stellar mass content of a galaxy.
+However since the spectra are not obtained for the whole galaxy, the following questions are of concern while using these masses:

 When and where do they fail?
 Does the fundamental assumption that the mass-to-light ratio at the center of a galaxy is indicative of the total mass-to-light ratio hold good for all galaxies?
 In particular how are low, medium